 The most interesting part of the road begins up from the dam.
 The smooth asphalt meanders with many curves up to the junction with road 7A.
 After driving a short distance through the road 7A, we enter Transalpina again to experience its most wonderful part.
 The road climbs towards clouds to finally immerse in them at the Urdele Pass, reaching up to 2,145 meters a.s.l..
 You can sense Transalpina’s magnitude there.

-On the way you are likely to meet tourists, slowly moving cars and even buses.
+On the way you are likely to encounter tourists, slowly moving cars and even buses.
 Thus, the best time to go there are early morning hours.
 Often the beautiful views are hidden behind clouds, leaving you unsatisfied, but at the same time the moody weather adds adrenaline to the ride, making you glide along the edge of the misty depths.
 Gigantic emotions.

 Info about the route: